LordRaydenMK/SuperheroesAndroid/README.md

 ## App Architecture

 The app uses a reactive architecture built atop Flow.
 The app follows a layered architecture with data, domain and presentation layer.
 The package structure is an attempt to package by feature, however both screens share the data and domain layers.
-The app uses a single activity + fragments and the Jetpack Navigation Component.
+The app uses a single activity approach.
+Each screen is represented by a `@Composable` function and navigation is handled by Jatpack Navigation 3.

 ### Data Layer